-▶ Metal can or drum Suitable container Netal can or drum Packaging as recommended by manufacturer.
-Suitable Container Check all containers are clearly labelled and free from leaks.
+7.2.
+Conditions for safe s torage, including any incompatibilities Suitable container Metal can or drum Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
 Storage incompatibility Avoid reaction with water, alcohols and detergent solutions.
 Isocyanates are electrophiles, and as such they are reactive toward a variety of nucleophiles including alcohols, amines, and even water.
 Upon treatment with an alcohol, an isocyanate forms a urethane linkage.
 If a di-isocyanate is treated with a compound containing two or more hydroxyl groups, such as a diol or a polyol, polymer chains are formed, which are known as polyurethanes.
 Reaction between a di-isocyanate and a compound containing two or more amine groups, produces long polymer chains known as polyureas.
 Isocyanates and thioisocyanates are incompatible with many classes of compounds, reacting exothermically to release toxic gases.
 Reactions with amines, strong bases, aldehydes, alcohols, alkali metals, ketones, mercaptans, strong oxidisers, hydrides, phenols, and peroxides can cause vigorous releases of heat.
 Acids and bases initiate polymerisation reactions in these materials.
 Isocyanates also can react with themselves.
 Aliphatic di-isocyanates can form trimers, which are structurally related to cyanuric acid.
-Isocyanates participate in Diels-Aider reactions, functioning as dienophiles Isocyanates easily form adducts with carbodiimides, isothiocyanates, ketenes, or with substrates containing activated CC or CN bonds.
+Isocyanates participate in Diels-Alder reactions, functioning as dienophiles Isocyanates easily form adducts with carbodlimides, isothiocyanates, ketenes, or with substrates containing activated CC or CN bonds.
 Some isocyanates react with water to form amines and liberate carbon dioxide.
 This reaction may also generate large volumes of foam and heat.
 Foaming spaces may produce pressure in confined spaces or containers.
 Gas generation may pressurise drums to the point of rupture.
 Do NOT reseal container if contamination is expected Open all containers with care Base-catalysed reactions of isocyanates with alcohols should be carried out in inert solvents.
 Such reactions in the absence of solvents often occur with explosive violence, Isocyanates will attack and embrittle some plastics and rubbers.
-The isocyanate anion is a pseudohalide (syn pseudohal
+The isocyanate anion is a pseudohalide (syn pseudohalogen) whose chemistry, resembling that of the true halogens, allows it to substi